philc/book-notes/engineering/thinking in systems - donella meadows.md

     forces you to focus on facts, not theories."
 * "Starting with history discourages the common and distracting tendency we all have to define a problem not by the systems' actual behavior, but by the lack of our favorite solution."
-  * (Yes; this an easy error to make when looking how to apply technology to a domain.)
+  * (Yes; this is an easy error to make when looking how to apply technology to a domain.)
 * "Expose your mental models to the light of day"
   * By writing them down and discussing them.
 This helps improve the model to be more consistent and rigorous.
 Mental models alone are slippery.